-After the new State Route 99 tunnel opens to drivers, the Alaskan Way Viaduct along Seattle's waterfront will be removed to make way for a new surface street built by the City of Seattle.
+WSDOT is removing the Alaskan Way Viaduct from Seattle's central waterfront to make way for the City of Seattle's Waterfront Seattle Program.
 This project will help transform Seattle’s waterfront while removing a vulnerable structure from our road network.

 Why remove the viaduct

 The Alaskan Way Viaduct was built in the 1950s and was damaged in the 2001 Nisqually Earthquake.
-While it has been strengthened and is safe for daily use, it remains seismically vulnerable.
+While it was strengthened and safe for daily use, the structure is seismically vulnerable.
 The viaduct’s role in moving people into and through downtown Seattle will be replaced by the new SR 99 tunnel and a new Alaskan Way surface street built once the viaduct is gone.

 Scope of work

-Viaduct removal work is scheduled to begin in February 2019 and take about six months.
+Viaduct removal work will begin on Feb.
+12, 2019 and take about six months.
 The major elements of this project are: